Kuanhao-Chao/splam/docs/source/content/alignment_evaluation.rst

 |

-.. _alignment-clean-introns:
+.. _alignment-score-extracted-introns:

 Step 3: Scoring extracted splice junctions
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 In this step, the goal is to score all the extracted splice junctions.
 To accomplish this, you will need 3 essential files.
-(1) The BED file that was generated in :ref:`Step 2 <alignment-extract-introns>`, (2) :ref:`the reference genome (2) <alignment-prepareintput>` which shares coordinates with the junction BED file, and (3) :ref:`the Splam model (3) <alignment-prepareintput>`.
+(1) The BED file that was generated in :ref:`Step 2 <alignment-extract-introns>`, (2) :ref:`the reference genome (2) <alignment-prepare-input>` which shares coordinates with the junction BED file, and (3) :ref:`the Splam model (3) <alignment-prepare-input>`.
 Once you have these files in place, you can run the following command:

 .. code-block:: bash